syszelj9/MinkerP/readme.md

 --------------
 1. `Failed to execute mpg123` or `Fork failed`, you are missing the MPG123 package.
 2. `Invalid choice, please try again`, there is something wrong with the file you are trying to play, or it just doesn't exist.
-3. `Failed to open directory`, failed to open the given directory..
+3. `Failed to open directory`, failed to open the given directory, it is important to enter the full path of the directory and it should contain only mp3 files.

 _____________
 DEPENDENCIES